 \section{Abstract}

 From a geometric viewpoint, billiard trajectories and geodesics are related by mutual approximation results.
-In one direction, it is known that every geodesic curve in the boundary of a smooth convex body can be approximated by a sequence of billiard trajectories inside of it.
-We establish the other direction by proving that, for Riemannian billiard tables (under mild assumptions), there exists a family of fold-type surfaces such that every sequence of geodesic segments on these surfaces has a subsequence that converges to a billiard trajectory in the table.
+In one direction, it is known that every geodesic curve on the boundary of a smooth convex body can be approximated by a sequence of billiard trajectories inside of it.
+We establish the other direction by proving that, for Riemannian billiard tables (under mild assumptions), there are families of fold-type surfaces such that every sequence of geodesic segments on these surfaces has a subsequence that converges to a billiard trajectory in the table.
 In particular, this is true for convex Euclidean tables.
-We also describe a more general class of tables to which this result applies and present explicit non-Euclidean examples.
+We also describe a more general class of tables for which this result holds and present explicit non-convex examples.